kim218-kim218/CSE304_Compiler-Design/README.txt

-# How to build and run lexer
+# How to build and run symbol-table-test

 1. Build Docker image:
-   docker build -t lexer .
+   docker build -t symbol-table-test .

 2. Run Docker container:
-   docker run -it lexer
+   docker run -it symbol-table-test

-3. When prompted, enter one of the test files, for example:
-   Phase_I_Tests/T00_DeclsOnly.rsc
-   Phase_I_Tests/T01_rascl_test_exprs2.rsc
-   Phase_I_Tests/T73_rascl_test_all_features13.rsc